HAImanifesto/web/index.md

 But the presence of a machine does not erase the presence of the human.
 And the act of creation is not only about output — it is about authorship.

 **HAI — Human & Artificial Intelligence — marks a new model of authorship.**

+This Manifesto is a proposal for a practical framework of signaling and recognizing the collaborative authorship.
+The HAI Mark provides a visible sign of this shared process.

 One where machines may contribute,
 but the human remains the source of intention, judgment, and responsibility.